nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - restore game collection view state (zoom, selection, view type, search)
 - convert Prefs to NSTabViewController so it can manage the toolbar and the window automagically
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation, seems NSVisualEffectView-related
-- search field flashing carat has a white line at the bottom. redraw issue?
 - transition to the Homebrew collection has a longer delay than the rest of the collections
 - table views: use the standard look with Source List style + visual effect view?

 ### Completed
+- ~~search field flashing carat has a white line at the bottom. redraw issue?~~ c67c48c36b6ddb73c7ac909bfc196ce58d58da88
 - ~~bug: after new gradient background view, resizing the main window doesn't look as 'smooth'~~ 2feeee90b621e56de4951fe8b3e91e270790bf2a
 - ~~bug: after new gradient background view, double clicking the top titlebar doesn't 'expand' the window.~~ 876d38b41db3131380140ad6821e64c42975607e
 - ~~reminder: all the .xib's have been changed so we will probably need to delete most localized ones. probably no time to update them all for localization and we don't want weird crashes.~~